Alain Robert: Career

 Robert has climbed landmarks including the Burj Khalifa, Eiffel Tower, the Sydney Opera House and the Montparnasse Tower, as well as other of the world's tallest skyscrapers, most of them performed free solo.

 1990s

+In July 1994, he climbed the Citibank Citicorp Center.

 On 20 March 1997, he climbed the Petronas Twin Towers in Kuala Lumpur, Malaysia but was arrested at the 60th floor, 28 floors below the top.

 On 16 April 1998, he climbed the 23 m high Luxor Obelisk in Paris.

 In June 1999, Robert climbed the 170 m Marriott Hotel in Warsaw.

 On 20 August 1999, he climbed the Sears Tower, the second man to do so after Dan Goodwin.
 However, Robert performed the climb with no equipment other than a chalk bag and shoes, while Goodwin used suction cups and sky hooks, wearing a homemade Spider-Man suit.